zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “Calibration” (calibration) is the process of makin g sure that a machine is accurate in what it is doing.
 For example, if you a re going to weigh something, if you want to see how much something weighs, you use something in English called a “scale” (scale).
 But the scale has to be c alibrated.
 You have to make sure that the scale is giving you the correct numbe r, the correct amount.
 What Lauren is talking about is calibrating robots to ma ke sure that they’re accurate and do exactly what they’re supposed to do.

 Yves says, “I’m thinking of the people in the facto ries.
 Wouldn’t we have a riot on our hands if we tried to replace people with robots ?”
 A “riot” (riot) is a violent protest.
 The expression “on our hands” means someth ing that is your responsibility and that you have to deal with.
-Usua lly it’s something negative that happens, something bad that happens, and you have t o deal with it.
+Usua lly it’s something negative that happens, something bad that happens, and you have to deal with it.
 You have to take care of it.
 Usually because it’s your responsi bility.
 Yves is worried that if they put computers – or rather, robots – into the factor ies, they would have a riot on their hands.
 The workers would protest.

  Lauren says, however, “It’s the wave of the future. ” This expression, “the wave (wave) of the future,” means that it is something t hat will be very common in the near future – within a year or two, or perhaps with in ten years.
 “The wave of the future” is the way things are going.
 It’s something  that will be common in the future, even though it’s not very common right now.
 Yves says, “So you wouldn’t object to a robot replacing you?”
 “To object (objec t) to” something is a phrasal verb meaning to disagree with someone or something,  to say something is a bad idea.

 Yves is asking Lauren if a robot could replace her,  if she would think that’s a bad idea, the way she is proposing to replace workers w ith robots.
 Lauren says, “Me?
 They’ll never replace me with a robot.
 I’m indispen sable.”
-Something that is “indispensable” (indispensable) is something that i s necessary, something that is required.
+Something that is “indispensable” (indispensable) is something that is necessary, something that is required.
 The opposite would be “dispensable.”
 If s omething is dispensable, you don’t need it.
 You can get rid of it.
 If it’s indis pensable, it is not dispensable; you must have it.
 Lauren thinks she’s indispensable.

 Yves then gives her a comparison, “Just like the ty pewriter?”
 A “typewriter,” for those young ones out there who don’t know, is a mac hine that we used to use back before computers and are still used in some pl aces, of course, that you don’t need to plug in.
 Well, I guess you can plug i n electric typewriters, but basically they’re machines used for putting ink mar ks on paper.
 Instead of having a printer, we had things called a “typewriter.”